 While we live in a world more driven by and saturated with data than ever, Padraic and CyberSaint advisor, Raphael Yahalom, note that the type of data is key.
-For risk quantification, it is a matter of the threats and eventual breaches and what constitutes an event - is a data breach an event?
+For cyber risk quantification, it is a matter of the threats and eventual breaches and what constitutes an event - is a data breach an event?
 To what extent versus a phishing attack?
 Determining where each form of cyber attack or event fits on the nefarious spectrum of actions against an organization, as well as mapping these events and controls to business objectives are the questions that actuaries and CISO’s alike are challenged with when distilling cyber operations into risk models.

-Risk-focused thinking inherently reduces friction in that it builds an information security program around the business objectives rather than a set of controls mandated by a governing body unfamiliar with your specific organization.
+As O’Reilly points out when it comes to information risk management - “a finger in the air is better than a shrug.”
+While we may still be in the infancy of cyber risk quantification, taking proactive steps to attempt to quantify that risk, even if it’s more subjective than not, is better than nothing.
+Organizations focused on compliance over risk will end up designing their cyber program based on suggestions that don’t align with their business organization and this is where these teams end up causing friction.Purpose built, risk-focused, thinking inherently reduces friction in that it builds an information security program around the business objectives rather than a set of controls mandated by a governing body unfamiliar with your specific organization.
 Taking those first steps to quantify the risk associated with your control set is a great place to start.
-This process doesn’t happen overnight and a more seamless solution starts where your organization is in terms of controls and frameworks and integrating a risk quantification method (be it NIST 800-30 or something like the FAIR model) into that process.
+This process doesn’t happen overnight and the best cyber risk quantification software starts where your organization is in terms of controls and frameworks and integrating a risk quantification model (be it NIST 800-30 or something like the FAIR model) into that process.

-Both O’Reilly and Yahalom agreed that where risk quantification stands today, CISO’s need to prioritize seeking out frameworks that are best understood by their organizations - “maybe it’s a three-by-three matrix, or I’ve seen folks come to us wanting to explore FAIR.
+Both O’Reilly and Yahalom agreed that where risk quantification stands today, CISO’s need to prioritize seeking out risk assessment frameworks that are best understood by their organizations - “maybe it’s a three-by-three matrix, or I’ve seen folks come to us wanting to explore FAIR.
 It’s all about finding the lingua franca that will be best understood by those in your organization.” said O’Reilly.